disusered/blog/src/content/blog/phoenix-with-typescript.md

    ]
 ```

 Afterwards we can start the server and visit [`localhost:4000`](http://localhost:4000) to see the same welcome page as before.
 We can also see that the JavaScript code is still working as expected.
-This is because ESBuild does handle TypeScript but [does not handle any type checking itself](https://esbuild.github.io/content-types/#typescript), we still need to run `tsc --noEmit` to handle type checking.
+This is because esbuild does handle TypeScript but [does not handle any type checking itself](https://esbuild.github.io/content-types/#typescript), we still need to run `tsc --noEmit` to handle type checking.

 In order to run `tsc`, we need the TypesScript compiler.
 We can install it with `npm` into our `assets` directory.
 Before that, we want to initialize a `package.json`.
 Then we want to save it as a development dependency `package.json`.
 We can do this by running the following command: